stencila/website/easy-aint-easy/post.md

 ---
-title: Easy ain't easy.
-But it's getting easier.
-But it's not enough.
+title: Easy ain't easy but it's getting easier.
 author: Nokome Bentley
 date: 24 November 2016
-abstract:
+abstract: |
+	How do we make it easy for researchers to use tools for reproducible research?
 ---

+# It isn't easy being easy

 I recently had a conversation about how difficult it can be to make things easy.
 Specifically, how do we make it easy for researchers to use tools for reproducible research.